commercetools/commercetools-sunrise-java-cms/README.md

 that can be accessed using this API.

 An entry is an independent identifiable piece of content that can be requested by this service as a page.
-In the repository it can be nested inside other entries or arrays to form more complex trees of context.
+In the repository it can be nested inside other entries or arrays to form more complex trees of content.

 An array, non-identifiable in itself and thus can't be fetched as a page.
-Can be nested inside entries with identifiers or other arrays.
+Can be nested inside entries.
 Provides index-based access to it's items.
 Depending on content model array item might be a directly retrievable field or an entry.

-###Path

 A path is a field identifier in the scope of given page.
 Because of hierarchical structure of underlying content this identifier